Furda/Blog-app/README.md

 # Blog web app

+* Users can create and delete blog posts
+* Users can create an account
-* Users can sign up and log in
+* Users must log in to create blog posts, drafts, and comments
-* User can create, edit, and delete their own products
+* Superusers can approve and delete comments in blog posts
-* Users can purchase products and pay using stripe API (just for test)
-* Users can review their orders
+* Markdown y syntax highlighting enable

 ## Working app

  https://blog-dj-app.herokuapp.com/